ryanongra/tp/docs/DeveloperGuide.md

    Use case ends.

-**Use case: Find a member**
+**Use case: UC04 - Find a member**

 **MSS**

 1. User requests to find members with a given keyword.
-2. Members with details matching the given keywords are shown in the same format as <ins>View all members managed by the system<ins/>.
+2. Members with details matching the given keywords are shown in the same format as <ins>UC03 - View all members managed by the system<ins/>.

    Use case ends.